yeepio/yeep/docs/methods/session.destroyCookie.md

 ## Description

 Removes the designated session cookie, a.k.a sign-out.
+This method is a direct equivalent of _user sign-out_.

-After calling `session.destroyCookie()` the user will not be able to perform authenticated API requests until they sign-in again.
+After calling `session.destroyToken()` the user will not be able to use the specific cookie against the system until they create a new session cookie.

 ---